About Easterseals Wisconsin

 Nearly 1 in 5 Americans will experience a disability at some time in their lives.
 In Wisconsin, that translates to nearly one million people.
 And, too often, people with disabilities are unable to access the services and support they need.

-For over 90 years, Easter Seals Wisconsin has provided a variety of programs for people with disabilities including vocational rehabilitation, respite services, camping and recreation, information and referral, and public education.
-Services are designed to help people with disabilities live independently, become self-sufficient and enjoy life more fully.
+Since 1926, Easterseals Wisconsin has provided a variety of programs for people with disabilities including vocational rehabilitation, respite services, camping and recreation, information and referral, and public education.
+Services are designed to help people with disabilities live independently, become self-sufficient, and enjoy life more fully.

-One of the oldest, charitable organizations in the state, Easter Seals Wisconsin currently serves close to 10,000 children and adults with disabilities and their families each year throughout Wisconsin.
+As one of the oldest charitable organizations in the state, Easterseals Wisconsin currently serves close to 10,000 children and adults with disabilities and their families each year throughout Wisconsin.

 Revitalized Brand Launched September 2017

 What happened to the lily?
 A Q&A on our new brand: